3245688567/project/README.md

 bug1. cannot register an user ac ('Fail to register due to unknown error') bug2. after login as an admin, the web cannot GET "/".
 But if you terminate "node server.js" and reload, it works.
 Same situation happens in logout

+15/12:

+1. Chan Cho Kit
+The admin CRUD part is done.
+Please fill in your Work Distribution on Home page.